Kasra1377/face-verification-with-siamese-networks/README.md

 ### 📉Project Results
 ---
-The model has been created and put into a web application and you can see the performance and the output of the model down below:
+The model has been created and put into a web application, and you can see the performance and the output of the model below:

 ![Screen Record No 2](https://user-images.githubusercontent.com/56585524/134305841-9062aa5a-2090-4800-84e9-20506faa9057.gif)
 ---